Historical European martial arts: Events

 Since 1998, Sala d'Arme Achille Marozzo has organized an annual championship in Italy.
 Due to the excessive number of participants, in 2011 this competitive event was split in two separate events: military weapons (in autumn) and civil weapons (in spring), extending the organization in a larger coalition of Italian HEMA clubs.
 Civilian weapons include single sword, sword and cape, sword and dagger, and sword and Brocchiero (Buckler).
 The military weapons are the two-handed sword, spear, shield and spear, sword and targe, and sword and rotella.
 The civil weapons championship is one of the largest HEMA tournaments in the world.

-Since 1999 a number of HEMA groups have held the Western Martial arts Workshop (WMAW) in the United States.
+Since 1999, a number of HEMA groups have held the Western Martial arts Workshop (WMAW) in the United States.
 In 2000, The Association for Renaissance Martial Arts (ARMA), then known as the "Historical Armed Combat Association" (HACA), hosted the Inaugural Swordplay Symposium International conference bringing together many of the then leading researchers from the US, Europe and Australia.
-Since 2003 ARMA has held the ARMA International Gathering every two to three years.
+Since 2003, ARMA has held the ARMA International Gathering every two to three years.
 The Fiore-oriented Schola Saint George has hosted a Medieval Swordsmanship Symposium annually in the United States since 2001.

 The annual Australian Historical Swordplay Convention, primarily a teaching event was hosted and attended by diverse Australian groups from 1999 to 2006.
 It was held in Brisbane in 1999 and 2006, Sydney in 2000 and 2004, Canberra in 2001 and 2005, the Gold Coast in 2003 and Melbourne in 2004.
 Since 2009, Swordplay, a tournament event has been run each year in Brisbane.

 Since 2002, Royal Arts Fencing Academy and the Rose & Gold foundation have hosted Ascalon Sword Festival, one of the largest HEMA tournaments in the United States.
 The event covers Olympic fencing, as well as the HEMA disciplines of longsword, rapier and dagger, military saber, and Harnisfechten.
 It was originally part of the larger Arnold Sports Festival as the Arnold Fencing Classic.

-FightCamp has been running since 2004 and it is organized by London-based Schola Gladiatoria.
+Since 2004, FightCamp has been running and it is organized by London-based Schola Gladiatoria.

-Since 2006 a Swedish annual event called Swordfish has been taking place every year in Gothenburg, hosted by the Gothenburg Historical Fencing School (GHFS).
+Since 2006, a Swedish annual event called Swordfish has been taking place every year in Gothenburg, hosted by the Gothenburg Historical Fencing School (GHFS).
 It is currently one of the biggest HEMA tournaments in the world and is generally considered to be the "world cup of HEMA".